Find Affordable College Courses

 Dayton, OH

-A rank of #3 on this year’s list means University of Dayton is a great place for design and applied arts students working on their bachelor’s degree.
-UDayton is a fairly large private not-for-profit school located in the city of Dayton.
+The excellent bachelor’s degree programs at University of Dayton helped the school earn the #3 place on this year’s ranking of the best design and applied arts schools in Ohio.
+UDayton is a large private not-for-profit school located in the city of Dayton.

 While working on their Bachelor's Degree, design majors at UDayton accumulate an average of around $22,854 in student debt.

 Out of the 18 schools in Ohio that were part of this year’s ranking, Ohio State University - Main Campus landed the # 4 spot on the list.
-Ohio State is a very large public school located in the large city of Columbus.
+Ohio State is a fairly large public school located in the city of Columbus.

 Read full report on Design & Applied Arts at Ohio State University - Main Campus

-Out of the 18 schools in Ohio that were part of this year’s ranking, Miami University - Oxford landed the # 5 spot on the list.
-Miami University - Oxford is a large public school located in the fringe town of Oxford.
+The excellent bachelor’s degree programs at Miami University - Oxford helped the school earn the #5 place on this year’s ranking of the best design and applied arts schools in Ohio.
+Miami University - Oxford is a fairly large public school located in the fringe town of Oxford.

 The average amount in student loans that design majors at Miami University - Oxford take out while working on their Bachelor's Degree is $21,408.